Short Empire: Operational history

 On 8 February 1937, one of the Empire flying boats, Castor, conducted the first regular flight, flying from Calshot, Hampshire, England to Alexandria, Egypt.
-This flight, which covered a distance of roughly 2300 mi non-stop, showed that Britain could move military materiel to its overseas bases by air.
+This flight, which covered a distance of roughly 2300 mi non-stop, showed that Britain could move military material to its overseas bases by air.
 On 18 February 1937, Caledonia, the first of the Empires built, flew the same Calshot-Alexandria route; it was able to traverse the route non-stop at an average speed of 170 mph.

 On 5 July 1937, the first crossing of the Atlantic by an Empire flying boat was conducted.
-On an experimental basis, Caledonia, piloted by Captain W N Cummings, flew a 1993 mi route from Foynes on the River Shannon west to Botwood, Newfoundland.
+On an experimental basis, Caledonia, piloted by Captain W N Cummings, flew a 1993 mi route from Foynes on the River Shannon, Ireland west to Botwood on the Bay of Exploits, Newfoundland.
 On the same day, an American Sikorsky S-42 flying boat flew the opposite direction.
 Caledonia took just over 15 hours (including a period spend searching for a landing spot), flying at an altitude of 1500 to 5000 ft to cover 1993 mi—an average speed of about 130 mph.
 On its return flight, conducted on 22 July 1937, Caledonia flew the same route in the opposite direction in a time of 12 hours; in comparison to the competing Sikorsky S-42, the Empire was able to traverse the overall route faster.

 Several more survey flights of the Atlantic were made by Caledonia and Cambria.
-In August 1937, Cambria conducted the East-West flight in 14 hrs 24 min.
+In August 1937, Cambria conducted the east–west flight in 14 hrs 24 min.
 In 1937, Cavalier was shipped to Bermuda and, after reassembly, started a service between there and New York City on 25 May 1937.

 The Short Empire was designed to operate along the Imperial Airways routes to South Africa and Australia, where no leg was much over 500 mi.
 After the design of the Empire had been finalised and production had commenced, it was recognised that, with some pressure from the United States, it would be desirable to offer a similar service across the Atlantic.
-The range of the S.23 was less than that of the equivalent American-built counterpart in the form of the Sikorsky S-42, and as such they could not provide a true trans-Atlantic service.
+The range of the S.23 was less than that of the equivalent American-built counterpart in the form of the Sikorsky S-42, and as such it could not provide a true transatlantic service.
 Two boats (Caledonia and Cambria) were lightened and furnished with long-range tanks; both aircraft were used in experimental in-flight refuelling trials in order for them to conduct the journey; these modifications came at the cost of being able to carry fewer passengers and less cargo.